 Life insurance works in exactly the same way but, because the impact of losing a loved one can be much more far reaching, there is more to consider.

-Life insurance works by paying out a lump sum or a regular income when you die.
+Life insurance works by paying out a lump sum when you die.
 You might want it to financially support your family on a daily basis with money to live on, such as day to day living expenses or school fees.
 Or you might want a lump sum payout to cover an outstanding debt such as a mortgage.
 Your choice of life insurance will depend on your individual or family circumstances.

 Different types of life insurance